MicrosoftDocs/altspace-vr/altspace-vr/explore/host-events.md

     - We recommend at least two people for a single-room event.
     - It’s always helpful to have someone checking things like email (or relevant support channels) during the event, so no guest is left behind.
   - Clear communication with your guests is important.
 Help attendees understand how to:
-    - Download AltspaceVR (share install link, min hardware specs, stores)
+    - Download AltspaceVR: install AltspaceVR [here](https://altvr.com/get-altspacevr/), and check for the [mininum hardware specs](/windows/mixed-reality/altspace-vr/getting-started/system-requirements).
-    - Create an Account (if using the Groups feature, we recommend instructing guests to create AltspaceVR accounts then send you their usernames to add to the Group)
+    - [Create an Account](/windows/mixed-reality/altspace-vr/getting-started/creating-and-linking-accounts) in AltspaceVR.
+If you're using the Groups feature, we recommend asking your guests to first create AltspaceVR accounts, and then send you their usernames to add to the Group.
-    - Find your event (share entry code, offer menu nav instructions)
+    - Find your event: share your event's [entry code](/windows/mixed-reality/altspace-vr/community/exploring-title-screen#entry-code), offer your guests instructions on [how to navigate the menu](/windows/mixed-reality/altspace-vr/community/exploring-title-screen).
-    - Reach out to your team if they need support (share best support contact & contact method)
+    - Reach out to your team if they need support: share your best support contact & contact method.

 ### What about my privacy and data?